Understanding require and Friends in Ruby

 Understanding load

-.
+The load method is very similar to require.
 The main differences is that it

-will run the referenced code as many times as load
+will run the referenced code as many times as load calls it.
+As I mentioned

-only runs the first time.
+above, require only runs the first time.

-must be given the '.rb' file extension because it won't be inferred like
+load must be given the '.rb' file extension because it won't be inferred like

-it was with require
+it was with require.

-All in all, I would say that load
+All in all, I would say that load has a fairly small amount of usefulness.

 Probably it's main use case is re-running a file from a Ruby REPL (like pry or